 The term “invasive” determines how advanced a tumour is.
 The term ´locally invasive´ is used to refer to masses of cells that begin to take up space in neighbouring tissues that are in close proximity to the original site of the tumour.
 Metastasis indicates a more severe stage of the disease as multiple tumours may be found in different locations throughout the body, and can be much more difficult to treat effectively.

 The majority of breast cancer cases are not caused by inherited mutations, but are influenced by secondary factors.
 These factors can include ethnicity, age, and onset of puberty (3).
 A study (4) has shown that European and White American women are slightly more likely to be diagnosed with breast cancer than African American women.
-However, the reverse is true for women aged below 45.
-Generally, the incidence rate of breast cancer, which is defined as the number of cases of the disease divided by the total population, rises exponentially between the ages of 35 and 65, meaning that, as one gets older, the chances of developing breast cancer increase faster in this age group than in other age groups (5).
-Other factors that can influence the risk of getting breast cancer are age at first menstruation (<12 years of age) and delayed menopause (>55 years) (3).
-Having a first degree relative with breast cancer, even if they do not have a familial mutation, is also related to an increased risk.
+However, the reverse is true for women who are less than forty-five years of age.
+Generally, the incidence rate of breast cancer, which is defined as the number of cases of the disease per the total population, rises exponentially between the ages of 35 and 65, indicating that as one gets older, the chances of developing breast cancer increase faster in this age group than in other age groups (5).
+Other factors that can influence the risk of getting breast cancer inclue age of beginning menstruation (<12 years of age) and delayed menopause (>55 years) (3).
+Having a first degree relative with breast cancer, even if they do not have a familial mutation, is also related to an increased risk of breast cancer.